GMOD/jbrowse-components/packages/website/docs/developer_pluggable_elements.md

 server side rendering (SSR), but can be used not just on the server but also in contexts like the web worker (e.g. the webworker can draw the features to an OffscreenCanvas).
-For more info see [creating renderers](developer_creating_renderers)
+For more info see [creating renderers](/jb2/docs/developer_creating_renderers)

-Example renderers: in @gmod/jbrowse-plugin-alignments, we have multiple renderer types
+Example renderers: the `@gmod/jbrowse-plugin-alignments` exports several renderer types

-- PileupRenderer - a renderer type that renders Pileup type display of alignments fetched from the BamAdapter/CramAdapter
+- `PileupRenderer` - a renderer type that renders Pileup type display of alignments fetched from the `BamAdapter`/`CramAdapter`
-- SNPCoverageRenderer - a renderer that draws the coverage.
+- `SNPCoverageRenderer` - a renderer that draws the coverage.
 Note that this renderer derives from the wiggle renderer, but does the additional step of drawing the mismatches over the coverage track